BlueAndi/Pixelix/doc/PLUGINS.md

 Each part can be set separately via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/IconTextLampPlugin).

 ## JustTextPlugin
-The JustTextPlugin shows only text on the whole display.\
+The JustTextPlugin shows only text on the whole display.
+If no text is set, the plugin will be skipped in the slot.\
 The text to be displayed can be set via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/JustTextPlugin).

 ## ThreeIconPlugin